 7 Types of Hackers You Should Know

-- Green Hat: These are the hacker "n00bz," but unlike Script Kiddies, they care about hacking and strive to become full-blown hackers.
-They're often flamed by the hacker community for asking many basic questions.
-When their questions are answered, they'll listen with the intent and curiosity of a child listening to family stories.
+- Green Hat: These are newbies to the hacking game, but unlike Script Kiddies, they care about hacking and strive to master the necessary skills (e.g., programming, operating systems function, and IT security) to become a full-blown hacker.
+They're hacker community often flames them for asking many basic questions.
+When their questions are answered, they'll listen with intent and curiosity listening to family stories.

 - Blue Hat: If a Script Kiddie took revenge, he/she might become a Blue Hat.
-Blue Hat hackers will seek vengeance on those who've them angry.
-Most Blue Hats are n00bz, but like the Script Kiddies, they have no desire to learn.
+Blue Hat hackers will seek vengeance on those who anger them.
+Most Blue Hats are newbies, but like the Script Kiddies, they have no desire to learn.

 Hackers can be categorized into good or bad, hence, White or Black.
 However, this is not always the case in the real world, as there are different types of hackers wearing different color hats, and their motives can differentiate each group.